kluzzebass/huebro/README.md

 6. Make some changes to your lights, and keep an eye on the `~/.huebro/huebro.log` file to see what's happening.

 If you run into problems, use the `-v` and `-d` options, and try the `huebro.pl current` command to see what's going on.
 If you still can't figure it out, it's time to start reading the code.

+## Dependencies

+The following perl modules are needed by huebro:

+* DBI
+* DBD::SQLite
+* LWP::UserAgent
+* JSON

+If you're on Debian (or Ubuntu, or Raspbian) you can install these by running the following command:

+{{sudo apt-get install libwww-perl libjson-perl libdbi-perl libdbd-sqlite3-perl}}